-Many of our seniors suffer from Alzheimer’s or dementia.
-When a nursing home in South Carolina accepts payment for one of these individuals’ care, they take on a number of responsibilities.
+Many seniors in South Carolina suffer from Alzheimer’s or dementia.
+When a nursing home in our state accepts payment for one of these individual's care, they take on a number of responsibilities.
 In broad terms, the nursing home has a duty to protect.
-More specifically, the facility must
+More specifically, the facility must:

-- Take appropriate measures to ensure the patient is eating well and drinking enough
+- Take appropriate measures to ensure the patient is eating well and staying hydrated; and

 - Monitor the patient's restroom use to avoid soiling or unsanitary conditions.

 Having a Proper Care Plan in Place for Residents with Alzheimers